 Cecil Court is a 300ft long street linking Charing Cross Road and St Martin’s Lane.
 While today is it known as Booksellers’ Row, it has a long and varied history dating back to the 17th century.
 The land encompassing Cecil Court and the surrounding streets were bought by Robert Cecil, first Earl of Salisbury (1563-1612) in 1609.
 He served as Secretary of State under Queen Elizabeth I and King James I and was the principal discoverer of the Gunpowder Plot.
 He built the family seat, Hatfield House, in Hertfordshire in 1611.
 The Jacobean mansion continues to be the home for the Cecil family and the current Marquess of Salisbury, who still owns a lot of the land around Cecil Court.
 The first Earl of Salisbury bought four acres on the west side of St Martin’s Lane, from Newport Street to the south-west corner of the lane.
 It didn’t take long before the Earl built houses there to lease out.
 Cecil Court is believed to have been laid out in the 1670s by one of his descendants.

 By the 18th century, Cecil Court housed some pretty unsavoury characters with residents appearing in court for various crimes.
-One particular character was an Irish Catholic woman, Mrs Elizabeth Calloway, who ran a brandy shop and alleged brothel in Cecil Court.
+One particular character was an Irish, Catholic woman, Mrs Elizabeth Calloway, who ran a brandy shop and alleged brothel in Cecil Court.
 In early 1735, she had taken out a £150 fire insurance policy with the Royal Exchange Assurance.
-In June 1735, she bought kindling, emptied her brandy barrels and was drinking locally with friends when a fire broke out at her shop.
+One night in June 1735, she bought kindling, emptied her brandy barrels and was drinking locally with friends when a fire broke out at her shop.
 The blaze spread quickly and damaged 16 houses in neighbouring St Martin’s Court and four in Cecil Court.
 Mrs Calloway was charged with arson, but was later acquitted because she appeared to have genuine reasons for insuring her property.
 She testified at the Old Bailey: “The cook’s shop joining to mine, the wainscot of my closet was often so very hot that I was afraid it would some time or other be set on fire and for that reason I insured my house.”
 Witnesses also testified that Mrs Calloway was often concerned her drunken lodgers could set the house on fire with their candles.
 The fire inadvertently resulted in the death of local resident Anne Hogarth, the mother of famous satirical artist William Hogarth, who lived in nearby Cranbourn Alley.
 Her cause of death was deemed to be ‘shock’ from the fire.

 Cecil Court quickly recovered with new properties being erected on-site.
-In 1764, a young child prodigy Wolfgang Amadeus Mozart (1756-1791) and his family lodged with barber John Couzin at No.9 Cecil Court.
+In 1764, a young child prodigy Wolfgang Amadeus Mozart (1756-1791) and his family lodged with barber John Couzin at 9 Cecil Court.
 Tickets for Mozart’s first London concerts were sold at Couzin’s shop.
 During his time there, the eight-year-old composer played twice for King George III.
 In 2011, a plaque was unveiled at the site to commemorate Mozart’s time in the capital.
 Read the rest of this entry

 When it comes to London’s royal palaces, most of them tend to be rather young, with the oldest parts of Buckingham Palace dating back to 1703 and Clarence House, a few years shy of its 200th anniversary.
 However, long before the monarch resided at Buck House, the King or Queen had a home in the huge Palace Of Westminster.
 Today, the title belongs to the Houses of Parliament, the seat of our Government.